Massachusetts to Florida Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-For Massachusetts to Florida shipping, enclosed transport costs 40-60% more than open transport.
-Choose enclosed if you have a luxury car, classic vehicle, or custom paint job that needs extra protection during the 1,200+ mile journey.
-Most standard cars ship safely using open transport.
+For your Massachusetts to Florida move, choose enclosed if you have a luxury car, classic vehicle, or custom paint job worth protecting.
+It costs 40-60% more than open transport but shields your car from sun, rain, and highway debris during the 1,200+ mile journey.

 Yes, we offer door-to-door auto transport service from Massachusetts to Florida.
 This means we pick up your car from your home, office, or any address you choose in Massachusetts and deliver it directly to your specified location in Florida.

-Here’s how it works: When you book your shipment, simply provide us with your pickup address in Massachusetts and delivery address in Florida.
-Our carrier will come directly to these locations to handle your vehicle transport.
+Here’s how it works: When you book your shipment, simply provide us with your preferred pickup address in Massachusetts and delivery address in Florida.
+Our carrier will come directly to these locations to handle your vehicle.

-In some cases, large trucks cannot access certain areas due to low bridges, narrow streets, or HOA restrictions.
+In some cases, large transport trucks cannot access certain areas due to low bridges, narrow streets, or tight turns.
 If this happens, our driver will work with you to find a safe, nearby meeting spot like a shopping center or gas station.
-This ensures your car is still picked up and delivered as close to your door as possible.
+This ensures your car stays safe while making pickup and delivery as easy as possible for you.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.